plackyhacker/SandboxDefender/README.md

 - Set the Defender token Integrity level to Untrusted.
 - Do bad things... legally of course!

+The main part of the code is [here](https://github.com/plackyhacker/SandboxDefender/blob/main/SandboxDefender/Program.cs)

 # Example

 Execution of the code is shown below (then executing mimikatz after defender is sandboxed):